cilia-workbench/cilia-workbench/cilia-workbench-helpers/target-platform/readme.txt

 This directory contains a few plugins for running Cilia workbench.
+Etienne Gandrille